MarSonyTM/42ViennaComonCore/ft_irc/README.md

 JOIN #testchannel
 # Expected: Join confirmation and NAMES list with @ symbol

+# Create a channel with a key
+JOIN #secretchannel secretkey
+# Expected: Join confirmation and NAMES list with @ symbol

+# Try to join with wrong key
+JOIN #secretchannel wrongkey
+# Expected: Error 475 - Cannot join channel (+k) - bad key

 # Try to kick someone without operator status (should fail)
 KICK #testchannel operator :trying to kick you
 # Expected: Error 482 - Not channel operator